Uniqueness in inverse acoustic and electromagnetic scattering by penetrable obstacles with embedded objects: Abstract

 \section{Abstract}

-This paper considers the inverse problem of scattering of time-harmonic acoustic and electromagnetic plane waves by bounded, inhomogeneous, penetrable obstacles in a homogeneous background medium.
-A new method is proposed to prove the unique determination of the penetrable, inhomogeneous obstacle from the far-field pattern for all incident plane waves at a fixed frequency.
-Our method is based on constructing a well-posed interior transmission problem in a {\em small} domain associated with the Helmholtz or modified Helmholtz equation and the Maxwell or modified Maxwell equations, where a key role is played by the fact that the domain is small, which ensures, for the previously unresolved case with the transmission coefficient $\la=1$ or $\la_H=1$, that the lowest transmission eigenvalue is large so that a given wave number $k$ is not an eigenvalue of the interior transmission problem.
-Another ingredient in our proofs is a priori estimates of solutions to the transmission scattering problems with boundary data in $L^p$ ($1<p<2$), which are established in this paper by using the integral equation method.
+This paper considers the inverse problem of scattering of time-harmonic acoustic and electromagnetic plane waves by a bounded, inhomogeneous, penetrable obstacle with embedded objects inside.
+A new method is proposed to prove that the inhomogeneous penetrable obstacle can be uniquely determined from the far-field pattern at a fixed frequency, disregarding its contents.
+Our method is based on constructing a well-posed interior transmission problem in a {\em small} domain associated with the Helmholtz or modified Helmholtz equation and the Maxwell or modified Maxwell equations.
+A key role is played by the smallness of the domain which ensures that the lowest transmission eigenvalue is large so that a given wave number $k$ is not an eigenvalue of the interior transmission problem.
+Another ingredient in our proofs is a priori estimates of solutions to the transmission scattering problems with data in $L^p$ ($1<p<2$), which are established in this paper by using the integral equation method.
 A main feature of the new method is that it can deal with the acoustic and electromagnetic cases in a unified way and can be easily applied to deal with inverse scattering by unbounded rough interfaces.